qzhang503/proteoQ/README.md

 intensity, respectively, for use in the scaling of standard deviation across samples.

-In the examplary vararg statement of `filter_by`, we set a threshold in the minimum number of identifying PSMs for peptides.
+In the exemplary vararg statement of `filter_by`, we set a threshold in the minimum number of identifying PSMs for peptides.
 If we are not interested in mouse peptides from the pdx samples, We can specify similarly that `species == "human"`, or more precisely,